 Rabbits cause significant damage to agriculture and the natural environment.
 Under the Victorian Catchment and Land Protection Act 1994, all landholders have a legal duty to prevent the spread of, and as far as possible eradicate, rabbits on land they own or manage.
 Enforcement of the legal duty to undertake rabbit control works is carried out by Agriculture Victoria.
 Council does not have any enforcement powers under the Catchment and Land Protection Act.
 Contact Agriculture Victoria directly to discuss or to obtain further information.

-Council undertakes rabbit control and land it owns and manages.
+Council undertakes rabbit control on land it owns and manages.
 Find out more:

 Rabbit Management Policy(PDF, 226KB)